Submission Preparation Checklist

 Corresponding author

 Please indicate the corresponding author responsible for all pre-publication, refereeing, and post-publication stages.
-This responsibility includes answering any future queries about methodology and materials.
+This responsibility includes responding to any future queries regarding methodology and materials.
 Please ensure that the email address is provided and the contact details are kept up to date by the corresponding author.

 Abstract

-The Abstract should be 150 to 250 words in length.
+The Abstract should be 250 to 300 words.
 An unstructured abstract should be provided.
 Standard nomenclature should be used, and abbreviations should be avoided.
 No literature should be cited.
 The abstract should be informative and self-explanatory, clearly state the problem and the proposed approach or solution, and point out significant findings and conclusions.

 Keywords

-The keyword list provides the opportunity to add keywords, used by the indexing and abstracting services, in addition to those already present in the title.
-Judicious use of keywords may increase the ease with which interested parties can locate our article.
+The keyword list allows you to add keywords used by indexing and abstracting services, in addition to those already present in the title.
+Judicious use of keywords may make it easier for interested parties to locate our article.
 Maximum 5-6 keywords.

 Research article structure

-The manuscript should begin with a title, author information, abstract, and keyword(s) followed by the main text.
-The main text should contain at least an IMRDC structure, except for the review article: Introduction, Material and Methods, Result, Discussion, and Conclusion, followed by acknowledgment (optional), declarations, references, and nomenclature.
+The manuscript should begin with a title, author information, abstract, and keyword(s), followed by the main text.
+The main text should contain at least an IMRDC structure, except for the review article: Introduction, Materials and Methods, Results, Discussion, and Conclusion, followed by Acknowledgments (optional), Declarations, References, and Nomenclature.

 Introduction

-The Introduction should provide a transparent background, a clear statement of the problem, the relevant literature on the subject, the proposed approach or solution, the new value of research, and end with the purpose of the study.
+The Introduction should provide a transparent background, a clear statement of the problem, a review of relevant literature, the proposed approach or solution, the value of the research, and conclude with the purpose of the study.

 Material and Methods

 Explaining research chronologically, including research design, research procedure (in the form of algorithms, Pseudocode, or other), how to test, and data acquisition.
 Provide sufficient details to allow the work to be reproduced by an independent researcher.
-References should support the description of the course of research so the explanation can be accepted scientifically.
+References should support the description of the research process to ensure the explanation is scientifically valid.
 If quoting directly from a previously published method, use quotation marks and cite the source.
 Any modifications to existing methods should also be described.

 Results and Discussion

 This section should objectively describe the research's results and purposes.
-The results can be presented in figures, graphs, tables, and other formats that make the reader understand them easily.
+Results can be presented in figures, graphs, tables, and other formats to help readers understand them more easily.
 The discussion can be divided into several sub-chapters.

 - Figures: